 Note: in the past months real estate market is experiencing a bad period.
 Inflation and geopolitical challenges in the Baltics have impacted some Estateguru loans, especially in Lithuania, Germany and Finland.

 I managed to protect my portfolio by avoiding most loans from these countries and by sticking to the common sense rules I wrote about above.

 Buyback or property baked loans?

-The guarantees to which I am accustomed as a p2p investor here take a different form.
+The guarantees to which I am accustomed as a p2p investor here has a different form.

 In most P2P lending website the loans are bought back from the loan originators after 30/60 days of late payments.
 That is nice since I don’t even realize there is a late payment and I get refunded with interests.

-Ones I decide the loan is right for me, I write the amount, in euros, I want to invest and then I review and confirm the operation.
-When the loan is fully invested it goes into the next steps but from now on, we don’t have to worry much about it.
+Once I decide the loan is right for me, I write the amount, in euros, I want to invest and then I review and confirm the operation.
+When the loan is fully invested it goes into the next steps but from now on, I don’t have to worry much about it.